I like Wellington. I really like Wellington. I’m not someone who usually vibes with cities but Welly is a dope-ass city.

 Getting In and Out of Wellington

 Wellington is one of New Zealand’s major points of interest so it gets a lot of thoroughfare.
-Other than Auckland, most people flying internationally into New Zealand go to Wellington International Airport.
+Apart from Auckland, the other popular backpacking destination, most people flying internationally into New Zealand go to Wellington International Airport.

 Getting to and from the airport is simple.
 The Airport Flyer, an express coach service, runs on 10-20 minute intervals from the airport.
 They run you $12 NZ to either Courtenay Place or Wellington Station in the city.
 Alternatively, walk 10 minutes from the airport to Broadway and take the number 2 bus for less than half the price.